-Work-life balance is a concept that describes the ideal situation in which an employee can split his or her time and energy between work and the other important aspects of their lives.
-Work-life balance is a daily effort to make time for family, friends, community participation, spirituality, personal growth, self-care, and other personal activities, in addition to the demands of the workplace.
+Work-life balance is a concept that describes the ideal situation in which an employee can split his or her time and energy between work and other important aspects of their life.
+Achieving work-life balance is a daily challenge.
+It is tough to make time for family, friends, community participation, spirituality, personal growth, self-care, and other personal activities, in addition to the demands of the workplace.

-The pursuit of work-life balance reduces the stress employees experience.
-When they spend the majority of their days on work-related activities and feel as if they are neglecting the other important components of their lives, stress and unhappiness result.
-An employee who doesn't make time for self-care eventually damages their output and productivity.
+Work-life balance reduces the stress employees experience.
+When an employee spends the majority of their days on work-related activities and feels as if they are neglecting other important components of their lives, stress and unhappiness result.
+An employee, who doesn't make time for self-care, eventually damages their output and productivity.

 Work-Life Balance for Parents

-Your work-life balance planning begins before you look for a job and accept a new position.
-First, take the time to determine your real needs from the broadest perspective.
-You may be surprised to discover that a lesser paying job with proximity to great daycare for your children is preferable to another option that takes you an hour away.
+When you are considering your work-life balance, planning begins before you look for a job and accept a new position.
+First, take the time to determine your real-life needs from the broadest perspective.
+For example, you may be surprised to discover that a lower-paying job with proximity to great daycare for your children is preferable to another option that takes you an hour away.

-For example, in a Terrible Office Tyrant (TOT) environment, where bosses slip into a mode that trumps a schoolyard brawl, you may be stepping into the unfriendly parental territory.
-By noticing your surroundings, the posture, demeanor and the sociability level of workers—you can get a feel for how flexible management will be.
+Make sure that you are not stepping into territory that is unfriendly-to-parents.
+By noticing your surroundings, the posture, demeanor, and the sociability level of your potential coworkers—you'll get a feel for how flexible management will be.
 And that’s one valuable data point for your family-friendly checklist.

-It seems like a tall order to experience calm and no chaos each weekday morning, especially when winging it at 7 a.m. has been the norm.
+Experiencing calm and no chaos each weekday morning seems difficult, especially when winging it at 7 a.m. has been the norm.
 Try starting the day on a positive note with an unhurried, sit-down, healthy breakfast with your family.

 A brief, morning family meal—even for 15 minutes—cuts down stress for everyone.
 It also assures your children that they are your priority.
-In case you can’t get together for dinner because of other commitments, then you at least have this meal.
+In case you can’t get together for dinner because of other commitments, then you at least have had this meal together.

 If you can’t pick up or meet your child at lunchtime, then arrange to place a call.
 It’s reassuring for a child to hear from a parent during the day.
 A brief check-in will be rewarding for both of you.

 In the evening, designate a quality time—especially at dinner.
-A little extra time with your children now will prove enormously beneficial as they grown up.
+A little extra time with your children now will prove enormously beneficial as they grow.

 Instead of letting the TV, YouTube, or computer games fill up the evening, plan pre-bedtime family activities.
-Even if you have to catch up on work, keep them somewhat engaged and nearby.
+Even if you have to catch up on work, keep your family members somewhat engaged and nearby.

 Other Work-Life Balancing Techniques

-Work-life balance for anyone means having great time management skills.
+Work-life balance for anyone means having great time-management skills.
 If you allow your workday to drag on, you’re stealing precious leisure and family time.
-Here are some additional tips:
+Here are additional tips:

-- Know the boss's schedule.
-Maximize meeting time with your boss; be strategic and work closely with him or her to achieve the proper proportion of time and information they need to feel connected.
+Maximize the amount of meeting time with your boss; be strategic and work closely with him or her to achieve the proper proportion of time and information they need to feel connected.

 When You’re the Boss